syncfusion-content/angularjs-docs/angularjs/Grid/Selection.md

 The Drag selection allows to perform selection of the particular rows or cells by performing mouse dragging.
 To enable drag selection, set [`allowDragSelection`](https://help.syncfusion.com/api/angular/ejgrid#members:selectionsettings-allowdragselection "allowDragSelection") property of the [`e-selectionsettings`](https://help.syncfusion.com/api/angular/ejgrid#members:selectionsettings "e-selectionsettings") as `true`.
 Now you can select the cells or rows in the Grid by dragging the mouse.

-N> The [`e-selectiontype`](https://help.syncfusion.com/api/angular/ejgrid#members:selectiontype "e-selectiontype") property as should be set as `multiple`, to select multiple cells in Grid by mouse dragging.
+N> The [`e-selectiontype`](https://help.syncfusion.com/api/angular/ejgrid#members:selectiontype "e-selectiontype") property should be set as `multiple`, to select multiple cells in Grid by mouse dragging.

 The following code example describes the above behavior.